devpro/devopsdays-geneva-2023/docs/lab-scenario/v1.1/03-management-tool.md

 1. Access Rancher Server at <a href="https://rancher.${vminfo:Management01:public_ip}.sslip.io" target="_blank">https://rancher.${vminfo:Management01:public_ip}.sslip.io</a>
 2. As Rancher is installed with a self-signed certificate from a CA that is not automatically trusted by your browser, you will see a certificate warning in your browser and you can safely skip this warning
 3. Enter the password `RancherOnK3s` when prompted for a password
-4. Select **Set a specific password to use**, and submit a simple password in case you get logged out during the scenario
-5. Make sure to agree to the **Terms & Conditions** and then click continue
+4. Check **End User License Agreement & Terms & Conditions** and then click **Continue**

-6. When prompted, the **Rancher Server URL** should be `rancher.${vminfo:Management01:public_ip}.sslip.io`, which is the hostname you used to access the server
+## Rancher UI

+⚠ To avoid potential UI issues, you can deactivate protections (such as DuckDuckGo Chrome extension)

-You will see the Rancher UI, with the `local` cluster in it.
+You will see the `local` cluster.
 The `local` cluster is the cluster where Rancher itself runs, and should not be used for deploying your demo workloads.

-In the top left corner of the UI, you can find a "burger menu" button, which opens up the global navigation menu.
-There you can access global applications and settings.
-You have quick links to explore all Rancher managed clusters and a way to get back to the Rancher home page.